-Many Black men learn early how to manage responsibility, emotion, and expectation — often without being given space to process what they’re carrying.
-Over time, this can show up as stress, anger, disconnection, anxiety, or feeling worn down by holding it all together.
-I provide individual therapy for Black men and for children and adolescents who need a space where they are understood in context, not pathologized.
+Many Black men carry responsibility, emotion, and expectation without having a space to process what they’re carrying.
+Over time, this can show up as stress, anger, anxiety, or feeling worn down.
+I provide individual therapy for Black men and for adolescents who need a space where they are understood.
+I also help parents and caregivers — especially those raising Black and Brown boys and families in blended or co-parenting systems — build clarity, connection, and consistent discipline.
+My approach is relational, culturally informed, and focused on helping you understand patterns, reduce overwhelm, and strengthen your family system.

 In our first session together, here's what you can expect